Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: The Key Enabler: High Altitude Platform Station (HAPS)

 In addition to coverage, the size of the HAPS provides the opportunity to allocate computational and caching resources as the payload.
-These resources will enable quick responses to the connected devices by enabling computing at a close proximity to the fleet elements (as opposed to the cloud data center), which can reduce the overall end-to-end delay and provide a unified and seamless computation resource for fog computing.
+These resources will enable quick responses to the connected devices by enabling computing at a close proximity to the fleet elements (as opposed to the cloud data center), which can reduce the overall end-to-end delay specifically with the help of edge computing \cite{e1,e2}, and provide a unified and seamless computation resource for edge/fog computing.
 From a caching perspective, instantaneous traffic data, maps, and navigation related information can be quickly accessed from the data storage elements in the HAPS node.
+Sensing under these conditions is also possible through localization and collection of the sensed measurements, including the context related data such as the weather conditions, that may have a significant effect on the performance of the operation of the fleet elements.
 Due to the position of a HAPS node in the sky, an unobstructed line-of-sight channel is likely to be encountered.
 This scenario can provide the full benefit of massive multi-input multi-output (MaMIMO) architectures.
 Due to these facts, the use of HAPS to support aerial delivery networks is a natural fit.